ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-using-overlays.md

 * Select <samp>New Countdown Overlay</samp> in the #todo:image Overlays pull-down button in the Main Window
 * Select <samp>New Countdown Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
-* Click the {% inlineicon addcountdown 50 inverted %} button at the bottom the Overlays Window.
+* Click the {% inlineicon addcountdown 50 inverted %} add countdown button at the bottom the Overlays Window.

 A Text Editing Sheet appears, providing all of the same visual styling options as with a Text Overlay.
 You can edit the End Time and text alignment.
 Ecamm Live will display a countdown to the chosen End Time.
 Press <samp>Save</samp> to display your timer within the Main Window.

 ### Editing Countdown Overlays

-You have the same controls as [Text Overlays](link to Editing Text Overlays).
+You have the same controls as [Text Overlay](#editing-text-overlays).

 ## Overlay Quick Resize Options